Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 Backup Procedure
 ----------------

-This switch allows the user to lower or raise the load with the MS unit ensuring no braking occurs.
-It does this via the MotoSuiveur servo motor following the hoist movement whilst maintaining the normal position for the worm.
+This switch allows the user to lower or raise the load with the MS Unit ensuring no braking occurs.
+It does this via the MotoSuiveur® servo motor following the hoist movement whilst maintaining the normal position for the worm.

 **Raise signal**- This replicates the raise signal from the main hoist unit control panel without movement.
-This is to prime the MotoSuiveur following motor in the raise direction.
+This is to prime the MotoSuiveur® following motor in the raise direction.
 The raise movement is via the hoist motor so in this case is not be isolated.
 Therefore any hoist movement will be required to be initiated by some means but prior to the